An area of disturbed weather in the extreme southern Caribbean off the coast of Nicaragua (Invest 90L)

 Latest satellite image of 90L.Track forecast: 90L a heavy rain threat to Central America

 Steering currents are weak in the region, and 90L will not move much over the next five days.
-Heavy rains over Panama, Costa Rica and Nicaragua are a major concern from 90L, as even a weak tropical depression or tropical storm meandering in this area for multiple days could cause significant flooding and landslides.
+Heavy rains over Panama, Costa Rica and Nicaragua are a major concern from 90L, as even a weak tropical depression or tropical storm parked in this area for multiple days could cause significant flooding and landslides.
 For example, Tropical Storm Gamma

-Our three reliable models for prediction of tropical storm genesis—the European, GFS and UKMET models—continued to forecast in their 0Z Friday operational runs that 90L would develop into a tropical depression by early next week.
-About three-quarters of the 50 forecasts from the 0Z Friday European model ensemble predicted that 90L would eventually become Tropical Storm Otto.
-However, only 6% of these forecasts showed 90L becoming a hurricane.
-About 85% of the 20 GFS ensemble members from the 0Z Friday forecast produced a Tropical Storm Otto.
-In their 7 am EST Friday Tropical Weather Outlook,
+Our three reliable models for prediction of tropical storm genesis—the European, GFS and UKMET models—continued to forecast in their 0Z Thursday operational runs that 90L would develop into a tropical depression by early next week.
+About half of the 50 forecasts from the 0Z Thursday European model ensemble predicted that 90L would eventually become Tropical Storm Otto.
+However, only 4% of these forecasts showed 90L becoming a hurricane.
+About 85% of the 20 GFS ensemble members from the 0Z Thursday forecast produced a Tropical Storm Otto.
+In their 7 am EST Thursday Tropical Weather Outlook,

-NHC gave 90L 2-day and 5-day development odds of 10% and 60%, respectively—a decrease of 10% from the odds given Thursday morning.
-The Hurricane Hunter mission scheduled for Friday afternoon has been canceled, and is scheduled to fly on Saturday afternoon, if necessary.
+NHC gave 90L 2-day and 5-day development odds of 20% and 70%, respectively—a decrease of 10% from the odds given Wednesday morning.
+The Hurricane Hunters are on call to potentially investigate 90L on Friday afternoon.

-We’ll have a new post early this afternoon on some crazy happenings in the Arctic.
+We’ll have a new post early this afternoon on the NOAA global climate summary for October.